 A rugged portable gas grill that exceeds expectations for its travel-friendly features and impressive cooking abilities.
 Aluminum construction protects the heating and cooking components.
 Sturdy latches keep it secure while on the go.

-It doesn't have heat control, so it takes a bit of getting used to the extremely hot cooking temperatures.
+It doesn't have heat control, so the extremely hot cooking temperatures take some getting used to.
 It has the tendency to overcook.
-Grill grate crevices are a bit difficult to clean.
+Grill grate crevices are difficult to clean.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.